lhindman/cs121-lab07-1/README.md

 #### Static Methods
 Use the following javadoc comments to implement the required functionality in the ArrayUtilities class.
 ```
+/**
+* Instantiate an integer array with the specified number
+*    of elements and initialized it with random numbers
+*    in the range of 1 - 100 (inclusive).
+Use the specified
+*    seed value to initialize the Random object.
+*
+* Return the array to the caller.
+* @param numElements Size of the array
+* @param seeed Value used to seed the Random object
+* @return int array initialized with random values
+*/
 public static int[] generateRandomData(int numElements, long seed) {...}
 ```

 ```
+/**
+* Display the contents of the specified integer array in the console
+*    on a single line, with commas separating the values as shown in
+*    the following example:
+*
+*    83, 51, 77, 90, 96, 58, 35
+*
+*    Notice that there is not a comma following the last value
+*
+* @param data Array of integer data to be displayed
+*/
 public static void displayArray(int[] data) {...}
 ```

 ```
+/**
+* Generate a String containing a histogram showing the distribution over the
+*    range of 1 - 100 (inclusive), divided into bins 10 bins of 10.
+The
+*    output should be formatted as shown in the lab guide.
+* @param data Array of interger values to be processed
+* @return String containing the formatted histograom for the provided data.
+*/
 public static String generateHistogram(int[] data) {...}
 ```